-Our client-driven focus enables us to develop long-term relationships with real estate investors and occupiers.
+Our client-driven focus enables us to develop long-term relationships with real estate investors, occupiers and developers.
 By developing these relationships, we are able to generate repeat business and create recurring revenue sources.
-In many cases, we establish strategic alliances with clients whose ongoing service needs mesh with our ability to deliver fully integrated real estate services across multiple business units and office locations.
+In many cases, we establish strategic alliances with clients whose ongoing service needs mesh with our ability to deliver fully integrated real estate services across multiple business units and locations.
 We support our relationship focus with an employee compensation and evaluation system designed to reward client relationship building, teamwork and quality performance, in addition to revenue development.

 Integrated Global Business Model.
-By combining a wide range of high-quality, complementary services-and delivering them at consistently high service levels globally through wholly owned offices with directly employed personnel-we can develop and implement real estate strategies that meet the increasingly complex and far-reaching needs of our clients.
+By combining a wide range of high-quality, complementary services and delivering them at consistently high service levels globally through wholly owned offices with directly employed personnel we develop and implement real estate strategies that meet the increasingly complex and far-reaching needs of our clients.
 We also believe that we have secured an established business presence in the world's principal real estate markets, with the result that we can grow revenue without a proportionate increase in infrastructure costs.
-With operations in more than 1,000 locations in 70 countries on six continents, we have indepth knowledge of local and regional markets and can provide a full range of real estate services around the globe.
-This geographic coverage, combined with the ability and willingness of our people to communicate and connect with each other across a common infrastructure platform, positions us to serve the needs of our multinational clients and manage investment capital on a global basis.
+With operations on six continents and over 200 corporate offices, we have in-depth knowledge of local and regional markets and can provide a full range of real estate services around the globe.
+This geographic coverage, combined with the ability and willingness of our people to communicate and connect with each other across a common global platform, positions us to serve the needs of our multinational clients and manage investment capital on a global basis.
 We anticipate that our cross-selling potential across geographies and product lines will continue to develop new revenue sources for multiple business units within Jones Lang LaSalle.

-We also anticipate that over time we will continue to develop expanded service offerings that are complementary, or adjacent, to our current offerings.
+We also anticipate that over time we will continue to expand our service offerings that are complementary or adjacent to our current offerings.
 An example would be providing services to multi-family residential real estate that complements our current services to commercial clients seeking to develop multi-use properties that encompass office, retail and residential space.
+Another example is that we have used our cross-border capabilities to expand the brokerage business, acquired from King Sturge in 2011, of high-end residential properties based in London.

 Industry-Leading Research Capabilities.
 We invest in and rely on comprehensive top-down and bottom-up research to support and guide the development of real estate and investment strategy for our clients.
-We have approximately 330 research professionals who gather data and cover market and economic conditions around the world.
-Research also plays a key role in keeping colleagues throughout the organization attuned to important events and changing conditions in world markets.
+With approximately 350 research professionals who gather data and cover market and economic conditions around the world, we are an authority on the economics of commercial real estate research.
+Research also plays a key role in keeping colleagues throughout the organization attuned to important trends and changing conditions in world markets.
 We facilitate the dissemination of this information to colleagues through our company-wide intranet.
-We are also devising new approaches through technology, including the use of the Internet and developing social media techniques, to make our research, services and property offerings more readily available to our people and our clients.
+We are also devising new approaches through technology, including the use of the Internet and social media techniques, to make our research, services and property offerings more readily available to our people and our clients.